George Brudenell-Bruce, 2nd Marquess of Ailesbury: Career

 Bruce entered the British House of Commons in 1826, representing Marlborough as Member of Parliament (MP) until 1829.
 In 1838, he was summoned to the House of Lords through a writ of acceleration in his father's subsidiary title Baron Bruce.
 He was appointed Yeomanry Aide to Queen Victoria in 1857 and was invested as a Privy Counsellor in 1859.
 Ailesbury held political office under Lord Palmerston and Lord Russell as Master of the Horse between 1859 and 1866.
 Having previously been a Deputy Lieutenant, he became Lord Lieutenant of Wiltshire in 1863.
 On 25 May 1864, he was invested as a Knight of the Garter.
 He was once again Master of the Horse, this time under William Ewart Gladstone, between 1868 and 1874.

-Family
+Family and death

-On 11 May 1837, Lord Ailesbury married Lady Mary Herbert, third daughter of George Herbert, 11th Earl of Pembroke, in the same church where he was baptised.
+On 11 May 1837, Lord Ailesbury married Lady Mary Herbert, third daughter of George Herbert, 11th Earl of Pembroke, in the church where he was baptised.
 Brudenell-Bruce died in 1878, aged 73, at Lockeridge House, near Marlborough, Wiltshire, and was buried there.

 Because he had no issue, his titles were inherited by his younger brother, Ernest Brudenell-Bruce.
 The Marchioness of Ailesbury died at 78 Pall Mall, London, in January 1892, aged 78.
+She is buried in St Katharine's Church, Great Bedwyn.